the-turing-way/the-turing-way/book/website/communication/presentations/presentations-remote.md

 * The simplest way to record the contents of your talk, including your video, voice and presentation, is to record it using a videoconference service (like Zoom) or recording software like [OBS](https://obsproject.com).
 See [this guide](https://software.ac.uk/fellowship-programme/2019/application-video-guide) by the Software Sustainability Institute on how to configure OBS for screen recording.
 * If you are recording your talk to present it asynchronously you can use platforms like [Amara](https://amara.org) to generate your subtitles from the video.

-## What to Expect from Speaking Invitation
+## What to Expect from Speaking Invitations

-If you have published a research piece (like a scientific paper, software or blog), or if you are known for your expertise in your field, you are likely to get invited to give talks at public forums, panels and conference sessions.
+If you have published a research piece (like a scientific paper, software or blog), or if you are known for having expertise in your field, you are likely to get invited to give talks at events such as public forums, panels and conference sessions.
 It could also be something you do upon request, for example, for graduate schools where young researchers can learn from your research work or career path.
 It is beneficial for your career progression as more people get to know you, learn about your work and establish collaborations.
 By giving talks at different institutions and events you can receive timely feedback on your progress and improve the quality and impact of your research.
-For event organisers, inviting experts as speakers translates into the popularity of their events where participants have the opportunities to learn from the experts and exchange ideas on topics of common interests.
+For event organisers, inviting experts as speakers can increase the popularity of their events because the participants have opportunities to learn from experts and exchange ideas on topics of common interest.

 ### Honoraria for Delivering a Talk

-> Honoraria recognises speaker's work by recompensing for their time and expertise invested in developing and delivering a talk.
+> Honoraria recognises the speaker's work by recompensating them for the time and expertise they invested in developing and delivering a talk.

 An invited talk is often expected to be delivered for free as it benefits both the organisers and the speakers.
 However, it is not a fair situation for all, especially when people have personal financial needs, or if they are self-funded.
 In some cases, honoraria are offered to speakers by event organisers to recompense for the talk preparation time and cover related costs such as accessibility requirements for remote events, or travel and accommodation for in-person events.
 How much they are offered will vary depending on the organisation (non-profit or private sector), nature of participation (such as short talk, panel discussion or seminar) and also the status of the talk, for example, you might be offered more for being a keynote speaker at a large conference.
-Many academics are never offered or do not accept honoraria payments for many personal (tax, admin overhead in handling small fund, sufficient salary or personal interest in the event) or professional (their organisation policy prohibits receiving of honoraria or they donate back to the host organisation) reasons.
+Many academics are never offered or do not accept honoraria payments for many personal (tax, admin overhead in handling small fund, sufficient salary or personal interest in the event) or professional (their organisation policy prohibits the receiving of honoraria or they donate back to the host organisation) reasons.

-To have a diverse and inclusive academic community we need to be aware that not all researchers can afford to dedicate their time to volunteer/unpaid labour or have the money to cover the cost of giving an invited talk.
+To have a diverse and inclusive academic community, we need to be aware that not all researchers can afford to dedicate their time to volunteer/unpaid labour or have the money to cover the cost of giving an invited talk.
-Therefore, organisers should consider offering honoraria if they can allocate a budget for that, as developing talks take a substantial amount of time and efforts.
+Therefore, organisers should consider offering honoraria, if they have sufficient budget, as developing talks takes a substantial amount of time and effort.

 For more information about giving invited talks see the blog "[Speaking as an Academic: What to expect when you are invited to share your work](http://getalifephd.blogspot.com/2017/04/speaking-as-academic-what-to-expect.html)".
 Also, see [Fix the Gap](https://500womenscientists.org/fix-the-gap) project by '500womenscientists.org' that aims to crowdsource speaking engagement fees & honoraria details to empower researchers to ask for compensation.